TGurl/Raylib-CPP-Starter-Template-for-VSCODE-V2/README.md

+# Adapted for my workspace
+I've adapted the source code to run on my computer.
+This repo just exists as a backup.
+Please download/clone the origina from https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2 and give him  a star whilst you are there.

 # Raylib-CPP-Starter-Template-for-VSCODE-V2
 Raylib C++ Starter Template for Visual Studio Code on Windows.
 This demo project contains a bouncing ball raylib example program.